mayankshah1607/node-boiler/README.md

 ## Usage

 1. Create a `boil.yml` file in your project directory specifying your configuration.
-Scroll below to see the semantic rules for writing `boil.yml`
+Scroll below to see the semantic rules for writing your own `boil.yml`
 > example `boil.yml`

 ```